 Spas in Merida

-Good spas are available in Merida and Yucatan–including in many of the fine hacienda hotels in this region.
+Good spas are available in Mérida and around the entire Yucatan region—including spa facilities in many of the fine hacienda hotels situated across the region.
 For more information about spas, and how to get access to a magnificent health experience in Mexico, connect to the Mexperience guide to Spas in Mexico.

-By Air – You can get to Merida from Mexico City and Cancun as well as cities in the USA: Houston and Miami.
-The Merida airport is about 5 miles southwest of Merida’s city center.
+By Air – You can get to Mérida from Mexico City and Cancun as well as Houston and Miami.
+Mérida’s international airport is about 5 miles southwest of Merida’s city center.
 Land Transport is available from the airport into town; if you’re traveling alone or with just one or two other people, ask for the lower fare option which will mean you share the cost with others in a suburban van.
 If you want to rent a car, agencies have desks inside the main airport terminal building – note that booking in advance is likely to save you money (see below for car rental).
 For detailed information about flights and flying, see the Mexperience guide to Air Travel in Mexico.

-By Bus – To get to Merida from Mexico City, your best bet is to fly there (see above); the bus journey from Mexico City to Merida takes about 24 hours.
-See the Mexperience Travel Center for National Buses.
+By Bus – To get to Mérida from Mexico City, your best bet is to fly there (see above); the bus journey from Mexico City to Mérida takes about 24 hours.
+See the Mexperience guide to bus travel in Mexico.

-By Car – If you’re planning to drive to Merida as a part of road trip in Mexico, expect the journey from Mexico City to take you around 24 hours.
-You will need to take highway 150D, 145D, 180D (then 180), then 180D again, then 180 and then 180D.
-The D indicates toll roads, there are free alternatives; consult your map.
-You could also rent a car in Merida, and use this city as a base to explore the magnificent Yucatan region.
-See additional information about Driving in Mexico and Mexico’s Toll Roads on Mexperience.
+By Car – If you’re planning to drive to Mérida as a part of road trip in Mexico, expect the journey from Mexico City to take you around 20-24 hours.
+You could also rent a car in Mérida, and use this city as a base to explore the magnificent Yucatán region.
+See additional information about Driving in Mexico on Mexperience.

 Car Rental – To explore Mexico’s colonial towns and cities, consider renting a car for your visit.
 Having your own car will give you more flexibility than using public transport options and, in some cases, offer you access to places which are otherwise difficult to visit without the use of a car.
-Read our guide to Car Rental in Mexico to learn what you need to know about car rental in Mexico and connect to the Mexperience Travel Center to reserve your Rental Car.
+Read our guide to Car Rental in Mexico to learn what you need to know about car rental in Mexico.

-Local Buses – Local buses are available, consult the local tourism office for details or ask locally for nearest bus stop.
-However, The local area bus route infrastructure in this region is very limited in comparison to other regions (e.g. the colonial heartland) in Mexico, so renting a car (see below) is the most flexible way to see the surrounding area, although if your budget is tight, some local buses are available connecting Merida, the Mayan ruins and other villages nearby, although schedules are limited.
+Local Buses – Local buses inside Mérida city readily are available: consult the local tourism office for details or ask locally for nearest bus stop.
+However, the regional bus travel in this region is limited in comparison to other regions (e.g. the colonial heartland) in Mexico, so renting a car (see above) is the most flexible way to see the surrounding areas.

 Telephone: Connect to the guide about Communications in Mexico on Mexperience for detailed information about keeping in touch and the latest table of national dialing codes.

-Exchanging Currency: Banks with ATM machines can be found in the downtown area of Merida.
-During business hours, they and the Casas de Cambio will buy traveler’s cheques and cash from you as well.
+Exchanging Currency: Banks with ATM machines can be found in the downtown area of Mérida.
 For detailed information about exchanging and managing your money, read the Mexperience guide to Money in Mexico.

 Travel Insurance: We recommend that you are adequately covered with travel medical insurance and/or travel assistance insurance when you are visiting Mexico.
 Read the Mexperience guide to Travel Insurance in Mexico for full details and links to specialist insurance suppliers.